solid/process/code-of-conduct.md

 Committee.

-The Code of Conduct Committee are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+The Code of Conduct Committee are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action action in response to any behaviour that they deem inappropriate, threatening, offensive, or harmful.

 The Code of Conduct Committee have the right and responsibility to remove, edit,